 Dr. Josh Eachus - Chief Meteorologist

 Josh received his Ph.D. from Louisiana State University in December 2017.
-Josh’s research and expertise are in effective communication of weather, especially during high impact events such as hurricanes, floods and tornadoes.
+His research and expertise are in effective communication of weather, especially during high impact events such as hurricanes, floods and tornadoes.
 Josh's doctoral research has been published in esteemed scientific journals such as Weather, Climate & Society and Natural Hazards.
 With that, Josh has been chosen to recommend best practices to field leaders at meteorological conferences around the United States.
 Additionally, Josh launched the first southeast Louisiana Integrated Warning Team- a conference that assembles the National Weather Service, Emergency Managers, and local media to improve local weather communication.

 FACEBOOK: Meteorologist Josh Eachus, Ph.D.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.